subasree/CourseProj/README.md

 - Sensible and understandable feature variables are provided and are assigned to colnames of the dataframe

-- grepl function is used to extract only those columns which have the string mean in them
+- grepl function is used to extract only those columns which have the string mean  and StdDevn in them

 - Tidy dataset requires that the mean is to be calculated for each combination of subject and activity.
 This is done using aggregate() function.